 We checked into the hotel and it actually was kind of nice to be self-sufficient.
 No lingering bell boy waiting for a tip, no lobby to reign my kids in.
-Brevitt found the cart and loaded up our bags and we traipsed off to find our room; bags, dog, boys and all.
+Our oldest son found the cart and loaded up our bags and we traipsed off to find our room; bags, dog, boys and all.

-The next morning I took Muki outside into the dark and rainy morning and we played fetch amongst the majestic enormous Pines that appeared as though they were wearing white, frilly skirts from the snow.
-My little puffball attracted two women from Edmonds who came over to say hello.
-We stood in the rain connecting and I promised to call them before I embarked on my Pacific Northwest road trip with my boys this summer.
+The next morning I took Muki across the street to the beautiful Paepcke park and we played fetch amongst the majestic enormous Pines that appeared as though they were wearing white, frilly skirts from the snow.

-With a few more hours to kill before the terrorists woke up, as so dubbed by my good friend Stephanie, I went to read by the fire in the breakfast room upstairs.
-The room was cozy with big windows to let the scenery in and as I read Aspen Mountain slowly became dusted from the big, snowflakes that were slowly falling outside.
+With a few more hours to kill before the boys woke up I went to read by the fire in the hotel’s breakfast room upstairs.
+The room was cozy with big windows to let the scenery in and as I read, Aspen Mountain slowly became dusted from the giant snowflakes gently floating down outside.

-The families trickled in and I mingled with the parents as the children raced to the assorted pastries and Fruit Loops dispenser.
+The different languages being spoken as families trickled had us feeling as though we were in Europe and as I mingled with the parents, the children raced to the assorted pastries and Fruit Loops dispenser.
 I was slightly envious of the Italian couple traveling for three weeks with their two boys, taking off every few days to explore Colorado.
 Then there was Kim, the Dane, traveling to the States with his “NFL” friends to see the Dallas Cowboys game.
 Kim’s English was impeccable, a result of the importance the schools place on language in Europe.